 - 8 to 13 months in advance of the wedding – guests receive an email with all the information they need to know about booking a room at the wedding resort.
 Guests are also given a link to the wedding website, which gives them all the details about the resort, at this time.

 With this process, a physical invitation is rarely sent, as the initial guest email, with booking details, serves as the official invitation.
 However, some of our couples are a bit more traditional and will still send a physical invitation in the mail.
 It is really up to the preference of the couple.

 Yes, you can send your invitations as soon as you’d like but don’t expect all of your guests to book a room in your room block, or their flights, more than 9 – 12 months in advance.
 Even if you have a wedding room block and are ready to go well ahead of time, most guests will not book their room/vacation until 12 months or less before your big day.
 They need time to request vacation time and prepare for the deposit and payments needed to book their room and flights.

-No matter when you begin planning your destination wedding – 3 months in advance, 6 months in advance, or even 15 months in advance – the most important thing you can do is notify your guests, in some format (email, digital or physical invitation, or even a phone call) as soon as you have a confirmed venue and a confirmed date.
+No matter when you begin planning your destination wedding – 3 months in advance, 6 months in advance, or even 15 months in advance – the most important thing you can do is notify your guests, in some format (email, digital or physical invitation, or even a phone call) as soon as you have a confirmed venue and a confirmed and contracted wedding date.
 Allowing guests as much time as possible to make travel arrangements allows more of your family and friends to be with you on your wedding day.